-If you keep your computer updated with the latest security software and updates, and practice safe Internet browsing you're already doing a lot to keep the hijackers away.
+If you keep your computer updated with the latest security software updates and practice safe Internet browsing, you're already doing a lot to help keep the hijackers away.

 Don’t know if your browser has been hijacked?
 Read about the signs in What is browser hijacking?

-Disable add-ons.
-Many browser hijackings come from add-ons, also known as ActiveX controls, browser extensions, browser helper objects, or toolbars.
+Many browser hijackings come from add-on software, also known as browser extensions, browser helper objects, or toolbars.
 These items can improve your experience on a website by providing multimedia or interactive content, such as animations.
-However, some add-ons can cause your computer to stop responding or display content that you don't want, such as pop-up ads.
-Internet Explorer 9 warns you in the notification area of your browser if an add-on is slowing your computer down.
-You can also view the add-ons that you already have installed and disable the add-ons that you don't want by clicking the gear icon, and then clicking Manage Add-ons.
+However, some add-on software can cause your computer to stop responding or display content that you don't want, such as pop-up ads.
+Internet Explorer 10 and Internet Explorer 9 warn you in the notification area of your browser if an add-on is slowing down your computer.
+You can also view the add-ons that you already have installed and disable the add-ons that you don't want by clicking the gear icon, and then clicking Manage add-ons.

 To learn more, see Protect yourself when you use ActiveX controls.